Intentionally blank page

-An intentionally blank page or vacat page (from Latin: vacare for "being empty") is a page that has no content and may be unexpected.
+An intentionally blank page is a page that has no content and may be unexpected.
 Such pages may serve purposes ranging from place-holding to space-filling and content separation.
-Sometimes, these pages carry a notice such as "This page intentionally left blank."
+Sometimes, these pages carry a notice such as "This page was intentionally left blank."
 Such notices typically appear in printed works, such as legal documents, manuals, and exam papers, in which the reader might otherwise suspect that the blank pages are due to a printing error and where missing pages might have serious consequences.